grafana/opentelemetry-workshop/site/docs/lab4/explore.md

 Ask assistant how healthy each of the services running in the `ditl-demo-prod` k8s namespace are.

-This is a more indepth question and will likely spin up multiple agents to do this asyncronously.
+This is a more indepth question and will likely spin up multiple agents to do this asynchronously.
 As with before, it will look for all the services from within Knowledge Graph, look to understand what data sources are available and then query metrics, logs and traces to determine the health.
-For each tool call, you can inspect the paramters and queries as well as the thiking for each step of the investigation.
+For each tool call, you can inspect the parameters and queries as well as the thinking for each step of the investigation.
 As part of this, it will likely check to see if any alerts are firing and the state of SLOs also.

 The result looks something like:
 ![alt text](/img/assistant_health.png)

-From here, you can ask follow up questions, you can ask it to create alerts based on conditions and much more.
+From here, you can ask follow up questions, you could ask it to create alerts based on conditions and much more.
 As an example, you could as it to create a dashboard to summarise these issues.
 Let's continue with the debug process.
 This environment has been connected to the github repo.
 Let's ask it to investigate why the product catalog service is crash looping.
 Doing so results in a great investigative process
 ![alt text](/img/assistant_productacatalog.png)

 From here, you can ask a PR to be raised or give you an example of what to update the code to be!